algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/cumulative.md

 ### <u> Introduction </u>

-This week was once more ruled by leaning the C language which is necessary for this project, however we have had the time to gather during project time to discuss about various dirrections that we will take for the project.
+This week was once more ruled by learning the C language which is necessary for this project, however, we have had the time to gather during project time to discuss various directions that we will take for the project.

 ### <u> Ongoing Tasks</u>